 Lauren is the recipient of the Oundjian Scholarship (Juilliard) and the winner of the Zerounian and Madura String Competitions.
 She was selected as a Yamaha Young Performing Artist and was twice the winner of the Special Presentation Award sponsored by Artists International, Inc. She attended the Juilliard School as a full-scholarship student, receiving her Bachelor of Music in 2001, and received her Master of Music (2005) and Artist Diploma (2006) from Yale University.
 She was awarded Yale University’s Stuart Walker and Henry & Lucy Moses Scholarships, and upon graduation, received the Yale School of Music Alumni Prize.
 In December 2013, she was awarded the Doctor of Musical Arts from the University of Wisconsin-Madison, where she received the prestigious University Fellowship, as well as two UW-sponsored Vilas Travel Grants and two School of Music Travel Grants.

 An enthusiastic chamber musician, Lauren has performed with members of the Tokyo, Juilliard, Shanghai, Colorado, Maia, and Daedalus String Quartets, and has appeared in masterclass for the Guarneri, Emerson, Takacs, and Ying Quartets.
-She has performed as a member of the Latett Duo, the Aristos Quartet, the New York Piano Trio, New York’s Shuffle Ensemble, Classical Revolution Madison, and the Live Music Project.
-Since 2009, she has appeared regularly with the California-based Orvieto Piano Trio, with appearances in southern California, Vancouver (British Columbia), and western Michigan.
+She has performed as a member of the Latett Duo, the Aristos Quartet, the New York Piano Trio, New York‘s Shuffle Ensemble, Classical Revolution Madison, and the Live Music Project.
+Between 2009-2022, she appeared with the California-based Orvieto Piano Trio, with appearances in southern California, Vancouver (British Columbia), and western Michigan, and since 2022, she has given regular performances as violinist of the Redwood Trio.
 She and her husband, pianist and fortepianist David Hyun-su Kim (davidkimpiano.com), perform regularly as a duo, both on modern instruments, and on instruments with a period set-up.
-Together they have appeared at the New England Conservatory’s Pierce Hall, Harvard University’s Presidents Room, Kuyper College’s Vos Chapel, University of Wisconsin-Madison’s St. Francis House, and the Lilypad Performance Space (Cambridge).
-Between 2007 and 2012, the Basney-Kim duo presented over 50 recitals at community centers in Massachusetts, Connecticut, Rhode Island, Maine, New Hampshire, Kentucky, and Michigan.
+Together they have appeared at the New England Conservatory‘s Pierce Hall, Harvard University’s Presidents Room, the Carolina Clavier Collection, University of Wisconsin-Madison’s St. Francis House, the Lilypad Performance Space (Cambridge), the University of Idaho, Cedarville University, the Grande Ronde Chamber Music Series, the Live! at the Everson Series in Syracuse, the Palais Corbelli in Vienna (Austria), and the Nonnenwerther Inselkonzerte in Bad Honnef (Germany).

-In addition, Lauren has soloed with many regional orchestras, including the Kalamazoo Symphony, the Waterbury Symphony, Madison Chamber Orchestra, and the New Haven Chamber Orchestra.
-She has acted as concertmaster under numerous well-known conductors, including Lawrence Leighton Smith, Giuseppe Grazioli, Jeffrey Douma, and Shinik Hahm, and served as principal second violin under Krystof Penderecki, Anshel Brusilow, Leif Bjaland, and Eric Shumsky.
+In addition, Lauren has soloed with many regional orchestras, including the Kalamazoo Symphony, the Waterbury Symphony, Madison Chamber Orchestra, New Haven Chamber Orchestra, and Ensemble Con Brio Bietigheim.
+She has acted as concertmaster under numerous well-known conductors, including Lawrence Leighton Smith, Giuseppe Grazioli, Jeffrey Douma, and Shinik Hahm, assistant concertmaster of the Seattle-based North Corner Chamber Orchestra, and served as principal second violin under Krystof Penderecki, Anshel Brusilow, Leif Bjaland, and Eric Shumsky.
 Dedicated to education, she has performed and presented masterclasses at Colby College, Columbia University, Connecticut College, Amherst College, Western Michigan University, the University of Bridgeport, the University of San Diego, Central and Southern Connecticut State Universities, Fairfield University, the State Universities of New York at Stony Brook and Purchase, Baruch College, and the University of Iowa.
 Finally, Lauren is a passionate advocate of new music, having premiered works by Martin Bresnick, Ezra Laderman, Avner Dorman, Jonathon Keren, Harold Meltzer, Jean Giroud, Michael Jarrell, Ryan Vigil, Brett Abigaña, and her grandfather, Eldon Basney.